Energy (oil and gas): industry sector overview

 Always check individual employers' requirements.

-Thanks to Peter Worth for his help with this article.
-Peter is a mechanical team leader at Schlumberger.
-He has an MEng in mechanical and materials engineering from the University of Bath and has worked in the industry for ten years.
+Thanks to Sonia Bingham for her help with this article.
+Sonia is a chemical engineer and plant manager at ExxonMobil.
+She has an MEng in chemical engineering and fuel technology from the University of Sheffield.